danoc93/media_recognition/README.md

 # On simple_matcher.py
 This little program uses a saved model to score an image against the database to get the top N matches, and then extracts the best match using homographic projections.
 The results are then placed on an HTML page and shown to the user.

+The Result folder belongs only to simple_matcher.
+In theory they could be decoupled from the rest of the dataset.

 To run: python simple_matcher.py (-t optional to train model using current configs) file_path_to_match